sergiusens/snappy-docs/core/usage.md

 Snaps are normally installed from a [store](/docs/core/store).
 You can interact with a store without signing-in, but signing-in offers a number of advantages.
 These advantages include the ability to access your private snaps and managing your snaps without requiring root on the device.

 Snap stores hold a collection of snaps for delivery to clouds, devices, and private infrastructures.
-You sign-in to a store as follows, using your [Ubuntu SSO account](https://login.ubuntu.com/+login):
+You sign-in to a store as follows, using your [Ubuntu One account](https://login.ubuntu.com/+login):

     $ sudo snap login me@myself.com
     Password: *********